Bowling Green State University: Events

 BGSU currently is the home of Ohio's largest student-run philanthropy, Dance Marathon.
 BGSU's chapter is one of the largest and most active Dance Marathon organizations in the nation.
 BGSU Dance Marathon operates similar to other dance marathon events held nationwide at other college.
 The event is run entirely by college students and the proceeds go to local children's hospitals.
 Funds raised through BGSU's Dance Marathon benefit children at the Mercy Children's Hospital in Toledo via the Children's Miracle Network.
 2011 marked the 16th year the BG has conducted the Dance Marathon.
 Since the event began, it has raised over $2.2 million for the Children's Hospital.

-Other notable events held by student organizations at BGSU include Ohanami by Japanese Club, and Oktoberfest by the German Club.

 Bowling Green hosts an annual event for three days in February similar to other winter cities to celebrate winter, snow, and cold weather activities.
 Winterfest was first held in 2009 and centers around the town's rich ice skating and ice hockey traditions.
 Winterfest events are held all over Bowling Green.
-Many of the on campus events are held at the Slater Family Ice Arena, including curling, skating, BGSU ice hockey and figure skating exhibitions.
+Many of the on campus events are held at the Slater Family Ice Arena, including curling, skating, ice hockey and figure skating exhibitions.

 Bowling Green hosted the American Legion event known as Buckeye Boys State from 1978 to 2016.
 The program gathered high school juniors from all over Ohio for a nine-day program in June.
 At Buckeye Boys State, the students operated a full government modeled after the Government of Ohio.